310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 W-Why're you two on stage?
 And you’re even wearing clothes that match our outfits for Repayment Festival…!
 {% endbubble %}

-{% bubble Chiaki smug %}
+{% bubble Chiaki grin %}
-Is there a problem with that?
+Is there any problems with that?
 We’re also Ryuseitai, at least for now!

 Heheh.
 Takamine said something particularly interesting, so when I asked Anzu about it…